Petersburg • East • Southeast • West • MonumentsMarkers • FactsTimeline

 After the capture of Battery 5, some of the 3,500 black troops swept southward, routing Confederates before them.
 At dusk, they charged on Battery 9 and swarmed over the works.
 During two hours of fighting on the Dimmock Line that evening, the U.S. Colored Troops (official designation) captured dozens of Confederates and six cannons.

-From the caption to the inset map:
+Caption to the inset map:

 The Union advance on Batteries 8 and 9.
 Battery 9 stood on this spot, at the intersection of the Prince George Court House and Jordon Point Roads.

-From the caption to the inset photo:
+Caption to the inset photo:

 African-American troops performed important services during the Siege of Petersburg.
 On April 3, 1865, black troops would be among the first Union soldiers to enter the fallen capital of Richmond.